njang/textTwist/README.md

 ### Building a list of all 'sub'-words

 Once a random word has been picked, it has to be split down to componenet letters.
 These letters will be reassembled to build a list of permutations.
 This permutation will be validated against the original words list for whether such permutation is a recognized word.

+### Retrieving the guess word as entered by the player

+The game should be playable almost entirely by keyboard.
+Key press event of `Enter` should submit the string value, check against the list of permutated words and the entry box be cleared.

+### Initializing the game upon load

+### Number of necessary buttons to play the game, how to arrange and place them